dsnahil/Dasawat-Store/README.md

-# Simple Online Store - Product API
+# Snahil's Online Store - Product API

 This project is an implementation of a Product API for an e-commerce system.
 The API allows for creating and retrieving products.